MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Case Studies

-From Figure \ref{fig_integration}, it is clear that incorporating adaptive linearization scheme in the DRW framework synergistically improves the overall solution accuracy of the Richards equation, especially in the region where pressure head changes rapidly with respect to depth (i.e., between $z=20$ to 30 cm).
-On the other hand, we observe slight discrepancy in pressure head solution close to $z=40$ cm when comparing our DRW algorithm with ground-truth solutions, whereas the solution produced by adaptive linearization scheme alone matches perfectly with ground-truth solution at $z=40$ cm, which corresponds to one of the boundary conditions.
-Similar discrepancies have been observed in Figure \ref{fig_noise} as well.
-We believe that this is due to the fact that $\hat{f}_{\text{NN}}$ and $\hat{f}^{-1}_{\text{NN}}$ can only approximate the nonlinear maps of $f$ and $f^{-1}$, respectively, and the resulting induced error causes discrepancies in pressure head solutions even at the boundaries.
+From Figure \ref{fig_integration}, it is clear that integrating adaptive fixed-point iteration scheme in the MP-FVM framework synergistically improves the overall solution accuracy of the Richards equation, especially in the region where pressure head changes rapidly with respect to depth (i.e., between $z=20$ to 30 cm).
+On the other hand, we observe slight discrepancy in pressure head solution close to $z=40$ cm when comparing our MP-FVM algorithm with ground-truth solutions, whereas the solution produced by adaptive fixed-point iteration scheme alone matches perfectly with ground-truth solution at $z=40$ cm, which corresponds to one of the boundary conditions.
+We believe that this is due to the fact that $\hat{f}_{\text{NN}}$ and $\hat{f}^{-1}_{\text{NN}}$ only approximate the true relationships $f$ and $f^{-1}$, respectively, and the resulting induced error causes discrepancies in pressure head solutions even at the boundaries.
 To overcome this limitation, one way is to increase the size of the augmented reference solutions for neural network training.
-This is supported by the observations in Figure \ref{fig_noise}, in which the pressure head solutions get closer to the ground truth solutions at $z= 40$ cm as data augmentation takes place.
-Another approach is to switch from DRW (Equation \eqref{eqn_DRWlscheme}) to adaptive linearization scheme only (Equation \eqref{eqn_lscheme2}) when solving for the boundary conditions.
-We leave this research for future work.
+Another approach is to switch from MP-FVM (Equation \eqref{eqn_DRWlscheme}) to adaptive fixed-point iteration scheme only (i.e., Equation \eqref{eqn_lscheme2}) when solving for the boundary conditions.
+We leave this refinement for future research.